The 3 Biggest Headaches New Landlords Have with Property Managers

 With no accompanying statement, a new landlord may quickly wonder if either the tenant didn’t provide the correct amount of rent or the property manager didn’t send the correct amount.
 It’s far more likely, however, that a portion of the rent went to a regularly scheduled maintenance issue, such as an annual termite inspection or HVAC system inspection.
 It could also have gone to a repair, a replacement of an appliance, or a service call for your home warranty if you left the details with your property manager.
 In most cases, your agreement will specify that your property manager has the authority to spend up to a certain dollar amount each month on maintenance and repairs without first consulting you.

 Providing your property manager with a set repair budget is a good idea if you don’t want to be called for small items.
-For OCONUS families, you may also want to consider giving even more leeway to your property manager until you return, as it may be difficult for you both to get in contact with one another within a reasonable time to confirm costs of small repairs.
+For OCONUS families, you may also want to consider giving even more leeway to your property manager until you return, as it may be difficult for you both to get in contact with one another within a reasonable time to confirm the costs of small repairs.
 After all, you don’t want to lose a tenant over a toilet repair because your property manager couldn’t get in touch with you easily, do you?

 You can read more about managing responsibility for maintenance and repair issues in our article Is Your Tenant Responsible for This?
 As soon as you’re done, pull out your property management contract, reread it to find out how much you permitted your property manager to spend, and then request an itemized statement from your property manager.